nisrael/sxda.io/_posts/2024-11-17-sharing-ssh-agent-wsl.markdown

 tags: ssh gpg wsl article
 ---

+> This post was updated on 29.05.2025 to include the suggestions from [SunMar](https://github.com/SunMar).
+Thanks a lot for this and for contributing to this [fork of npiperelay](https://github.com/albertony/npiperelay).
+{: .prompt-info}

 ## tl;dr

 To use the same SSH keys in Windows and WSL2 without storing the keys unencrypted on disk: